opencog/unify/examples/README.md

 * `unify-complex-1.scm` -- A more complex example.

 A longer demo, but "simpler" than the above.
-* `unifier-tree.scm` -- Minimal Implication Logic, Natural Deduction Style.
+* `unifier-tree.scm` -- Create a short proof tree, by chaining together two rules.
+The rules are from Minimal Implication Logic, written in Natural Deduction Style.
+Demonstrates how to do a single chaining step.